Jean-njoroge/Machine-Learning-Resources/supervised_learning/introduction.md

 # Supervised Learning

 ## 1. What is Supervised Learning

+Supervised learning is typically done in the context of:
+1. **Classification**, when we want to map input to output labels, or
-With supervised machine learning, the algorithm learns from labeled data.
+2. **regression** when we want to map input to a continuous output With supervised machine learning, the algorithm learns from labeled data.

 If you’re learning a task under supervision, someone is present judging whether you’re getting the right answer.
 Similarly, in supervised learning, that means having a full set of labeled data while training an algorithm.